NiklasTiede/CheatSheet-Linux/README.md

 git push
 ```

 Git can be configured globally and locally.
-The `.gifconfig` file is the way to go.
+The `.gitconfig` file is the way to go.

 ```bash
 git config --global user.email "my@emailaddress.com"